NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >     ```docker run -it --name comfort --gpus all pldi2021:comfort /bin/bash  ```
 >

-**[!IMPORTANT]**
+### Step 2: setup environmental parameters:

-**Setup environmental parameters:** After importing the docker container **and getting into bash** in the container, make sure you run the below command to setup the environmental variables, before using any of the AE scripts:
+After importing the docker container **and getting into bash** in the container, make sure you run the below command to setup the environmental variables, before using any of the AE scripts:
 >
 >     ```echo -e '[mysqld]\nskip-grant-tables' >> /etc/mysql/my.cnf && pip install sqlalchemy PyExecJS && source /root/.bash_profile```
 >